Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    good syntax (again, I think Python slicing has good *syntax*.
 I only take issue with some of its *semantics*).

-2. **0-based vs. 1-based indexing.** The second point, on using 1-based
+2. **0-based vs. 1-based indexing.** The suggestion to switch from 0-based to
-   indexing instead of 0-based indexing, will likely be the most controversial.
+   1-based indexing is likely to be the most controversial.
 For many people reading this, the notion that 0-based indexing is superior has been preached as irreproachable gospel.
 I encourage you to open your mind and try to unlearn what you have been taught and take a fresh view of the matter.
 (Or don't.
 These are just my opinions after all, and none of it changes the fact that Python is what it is and isn't going to change.)

    0-based indexing certainly has its uses.
 In C, where an index is literally a syntactic macro for adding two pointers, 0-based indexing makes sense,